 - poor blood flow to the legs

-Ringworm typically causes ring-shaped patches of skin that often affect the arms and legs but can develop anywhere on a person’s body, including:
+It typically leads to ring-shaped patches of skin that often affect the arms and legs but can develop anywhere on a person’s body, including:

-- the soles of the feet, known as tinea pedis or athlete’s foot
+- on the soles of the feet, known as tinea pedis or athlete’s foot

-- the groin area, known as jock itch
+- in the groin area, known as jock itch

 The symptoms of ringworm include: